11matt556/mikrotikSync/readme.md

 ## Limitations
 * Only reserved/static DHCP and DNS records are synced to RouterOS at this time
 * Records are read from pfSense and written to RouterOS.
 This script does not change any configurations on pfSense.
+* Polling architecture
+* Every ``--sync`` sends all records.
+No differential / partial update support at this time.

+---
 ## Possible Improvements
 * Remove cron polling and instead have the script only sync when there are changes made to `dhcpd.conf`, `dhcpd.leases`, or `host_entries.conf`